Across the Universe: GW231123 as a magnified and diffracted black hole merger: Source and Lens Properties

-The most parsimonious interpretation is that the microlens is an astrophysical intermediate-mass black hole.
+A simple possibility is that the microlens is an astrophysical compact object, such as an intermediate-mass black hole.
+This interpretation is not unique, and should be treated with caution given the uncertain abundance and observational status of such objects.
 In this case, the embedded PL emerges as more natural, as these black holes will be predominantly located in galaxies, which provide the external potential $\kappa,\gamma\neq0$.
-In this case, the lower $M_L$ makes their abundance more plausible than in the isolated case, as heavier objects are more rare~\cite{Sicilia:2021gtu}.
-However, a negligible external potential is expected if the lens and source are in close proximity, e.g.~both the lens and source belong to the same stellar cluster~\cite{Ubach:2025dob}.
-This scenario can be further distinguished by strong-gravity effects, peculiar binary acceleration~\cite{Oancea:2022szu,Samsing:2024xlo} and if $\gamma,\kappa\sim 0$.
-Finally, it is possible that the microlens represents an extended object, e.g.~the center of a globular cluster: $M_{Lz}$ is then the redshifted mass projected within the Einstien radius.
-This possibility could be established considering diffraction by an extended lens~\cite{Cheung:2024ugg}.
+In this case, the lower $M_L$ makes their abundance more plausible than in the isolated case, as heavier objects are more rare~\citep{Sicilia:2021gtu}.
+However, a negligible external potential is expected if the lens and source are in close proximity, e.g.~both the lens and source belong to the same stellar cluster~\citep{Ubach:2025dob}.
+This scenario can be further distinguished by strong-gravity effects, peculiar binary acceleration~\citep{Oancea:2022szu,Samsing:2024xlo} and if $\gamma,\kappa\sim 0$.
+Finally, it is possible that the microlens represents an extended object, e.g.~the center of a globular cluster: $M_{Lz}$ is then the redshifted mass projected within the Einstein radius~\cite[App.~B]{Savastano:2023spl}.
+This possibility could be established considering diffraction by an extended lens~\citep{Cheung:2024ugg}.

-Alternatively, the microlens may be associated to dark matter, as many theories predict objects with a range of masses and profiles~\cite{Zumalacarregui:2024ocb,Croon:2024jhd,Bringmann:2025cht}.
-Assuming that unlensed events can probe similar objects up to ${2\times} \, (1\times)$ their Einstein radius~\cite{mishrapopbiases2023}, the fraction of dark matter in compact objects needed to explain GW231123 is $f_{\rm c} \equiv \frac{\Omega_{\rm c}}{\Omega_{\rm CDM}} > 5.2\, (12.2)\%$ for the embedded PL and $f_{\rm c}> 6.4\, (20.9\%)$ for the isolated case, at 90\% c.l. (see Fig.~\ref{fig:dark_matter_after_GW231123}).
-Even for extended or late-forming objects, these values are excluded by stellar lensing through the Milky Way halo, stability of wide binaries and stellar dynamics in ultra-faint dwarf galaxies~\cite{Mroz:2024mse,Shariat:2025dxs,Graham:2025opw}.
+A more speculative possibility is that the effective microlens is associated with a dark-matter structure compact enough to produce point-lens-like diffraction, e.g.~ in theories that predict objects with a range of masses and profiles~\citep{Zumalacarregui:2024ocb,Croon:2024jhd,Bringmann:2025cht,Cheung:2026pky}.
+Assuming that unlensed events can probe similar objects up to ${2\times} \, (1\times)$ their Einstein radius~\citep{mishrapopbiases2023}, the fraction of dark matter in compact objects needed to explain GW231123 is $f_{\rm c} \equiv \frac{\Omega_{\rm c}}{\Omega_{\rm CDM}} > 5.2\, (12.2)\%$ for the embedded PL and $f_{\rm c}> 6.4\, (20.9\%)$ for the isolated case, at 90\% c.l. (see Fig.~\ref{fig:dark_matter_after_GW231123}).
+Even for extended or late-forming objects, these values are excluded by stellar lensing through the Milky Way halo, stability of wide binaries and stellar dynamics in ultra-faint dwarf galaxies~\citep{Mroz:2024mse,Shariat:2025dxs,Graham:2025opw}.
 See App.~\ref{app:microlens_abundance} for derivation and discussion of these results.